The gravitational field of a laser beam beyond the short wavelength approximation: Zeroth/leading order

-For the case when the emitter and absorber are close to each other, we have to take the second approach described in Sec.~(\ref{sec:metric}).
+For the case when the emitter and absorber of the laser beam are close to each other, we have to take the second approach described in Sec.~(\ref{sec:metric}).
 With $\theta\zeta\ll 1$, the retarded potential (\ref{eq:primeli}) in leading order in $\theta$ becomes

 where $J_0$ is the Bessel function of the first kind.
 For small beam waists, $w_0\ll 1$, the solution for the laser beam (\ref{eq:brombeere}) approaches the solution for the infinitely thin beam (\ref{eq:blaubeere}), as shown in Appendix \ref{sec:infbeam}.
 We obtain